m-gallegos/SchNet4AIM/README.md

     . . . . . . . .
     . . . . . . . .
 We note in passing that the uncertainties are based on the accuracy with which SchNet4AIM reconstructs the total number of electrons of the molecule (either from the atomic charges or the localized and delocalized electron populations).
 Since the proof-of-concept models used have been independently trained, the latter terms are not bound to be exactly additive, which leads to the reported uncertainty in the predictions.

+The standard execution time on a regular desktop computer typically takes no longer than 2 seconds.

 ## XCAI: Unraveling the dominant contributions to the group DI.

 The /examples/scripts/explain_group_DI.py script is a simple Python template designed to identify the dominant pairwise interactions that dominate the behavior of a global property (in this case, the group delocalization index), thanks to the inherent explainability of SchNet4AIM models.
 The script receives a single command-line argument, being the name of the trajectory file in Cartesian coordinates (**trj_file.xyz**)